-According to Davis and Donald (1997) cultural competence is operationally defined, as the integration and transformation of knowledge about individuals and groups of people into specific standards, policies, practices, and attitudes used in appropriate cultural settings to increase the quality of services, thereby producing better outcomes.
+Cultural competence is operationally defined, as the integration and transformation of knowledge about individuals and groups of people into specific standards, policies, practices, and attitudes used in appropriate cultural settings to increase the quality of services, thereby producing better outcomes.

-The conceptual framework of the MSW Program is based on these three theoretical frameworks.
+The conceptual framework of the MSW Program is based on these theoretical frameworks.
 The MSW Program equips social work students with knowledge, skills and values utilizing systems theory, strengths perspective, and multicultural social work practice to further students' knowledge in alleviating oppression, poverty, and discrimination in a multicultural society and in the global community.
 The conceptual framework is built on the mission of the MSW Program, which is to produce "social workers as leaders and advocates for socio-economic justice in a multicultural society."

 The MSW Program builds on its and the University's belief in building a just society free of discrimination which promotes human diversity and social and economic justice.
 Thorough familiarity and use of technology in advancing social work education and practice are integral to the MSW Program's implementation and achievement of its mission and curricular goals.
 The foundation curriculum is conceived of as being guided by a generalist practice perspective where the presentation of knowledge and advancement of skills are guided by professional values.
 Building on this foundation, the advanced curriculum is designed to prepare competent social workers to be leaders in the profession who will practice collaboratively and be advocates in providing social work services to individuals, couples, families, small groups, communities and organizations in rural, urban and military areas.
-The foundation and advanced curriculum prepare students to provide client systems of all sizes in need of: 1) family and children services; and/or 2) mental health and substance abuse services.
-The conceptual framework serves as a guide for purposeful teaching with the respect to infusing knowledge, skills, values ethics, and technology throughout the professional foundation and advanced curriculum.
-The MSW Program foundation and advanced curriculum stems from the Educational Policy Statement, and MSW Program Goals and Objective as illustrated in the Fayetteville State University Master of Social Work Program Conceptual Framework.
+The foundation and advanced curriculum prepare students to provide client systems of all sizes in need of 1) family and children services; and/or 2) mental health services.
+The conceptual framework serves as a guide for purposeful teaching thus infusing knowledge, skills, values ethics, and technology throughout the professional foundation and advanced curricula.
+The MSW Program foundation and advanced curriculum stems from the Educational Policy Statement, and MSW Program Goals and Objectives that forms the Fayetteville State University Master Social Work Program Conceptual of Framework.